How to Spend New Year’s Eve in Sydney on a Backpacker Budget

 1) Dawes Point (Tar-Ra) Park

 Located under the Sydney Harbour Bridge, this park offers a great view of the fireworks.
 Get there early so your view isn’t obstructed.
 Alcohol is not permitted here but food is for sale.
 This is a family-friendly location, but head to Side Bar after the fireworks to ring in the New Year the backpacker way.
-Location: Under the Harbour bridge Cost: free Transportation: Walking from CBD is best as trains will be congested Opens: 12pm (capacity normally reached before 8pm) More info here
+Location: Under the Harbour Bridge Cost: Free Transportation: Walking from CBD is best as trains will be congested Opens: 12:30pm (capacity normally reached before 8pm) More info here.

 2) West Circular Quay

-Sydney’s best backpacker bar Side Bar is hosting a Champagne Shower themed party with a free glass of champagne on arrival AND a free drink ticket!
-The CBD is party-central on New Year’s Eve, so if you’re looking to avoid mass crowds then escape the madness and watch the fireworks on the big screen at Side Bar!
-With a live DJ and a bar filled with lively backpackers and students, you’re guaranteed to say hello to 2019 in style!
-Location: Side Bar Cost: Tickets are $15 + booking fee (Free for guests at Wake Up hostel!)
-Transportation: Opposite Central station and within walking distance from CBD Opens: 8pm Tickets and information here
+Sydney’s best backpacker bar Side Bar is hosting a NYE Glitter Party where there’ll be free glitter bar makeovers, confetti showers, a team of makeup artists on hand to make you feel fabulous, and glittering cocktails!
+The CBD is party-central on New Year’s Eve, so if you’re looking to avoid mass crowds, then escape the madness and watch the fireworks on the big screen at Side Bar!
+With live DJs and a bar filled with lively backpackers and students, you’re guaranteed to say hello to 2020 in style!
+Location: Side Bar Cost: Tickets are $20 + booking fee (Free for guests at Wake Up hostel!)
+Transportation: Opposite Central station and within walking distance from CBD Opens: 8pm Tickets and information here.

 4) Sydney Opera House